PaimaStudios/paima-preorder/backend/README.md

 ## Prerequisites

 Ensure that the `paima-engine-{linux|mac}` executable is located in the parent directory of this project.
+Version needs to be at least 4.0.0, which is the version that this project was tested with.
 The directory structure should be as follows:

 ```
 this-template